betaglot/plantabeta/docs/reference/Beta/BetaCode/Overview.md

 A more accurate name for "variable" is "assignable" since many variables don't vary, they remain constant after being assigned a value

-Instantiate and EcoObject with an empty string for Via
+Instantiate and EcoElement with an empty string for Via

 ```py